andresvgml/laravel-passwordless-login/README.md

 `LPL_INVALID_SIGNATURE_MESSAGE` is a custom message sent when we abort with a 401 status on an invalid or expired link.
 You can also add some custom logic on how to deal with invalid or expired links by handling `InvalidSignatureException` and `ExpiredSignatureException` in your `Handler.php` file.

+`LPL_ABSOLUTE_URL` is the parametrer to determine if the APP_URL is a absolute route, applies to  url's with subfolder

 ### Reporting Issues

-For security issues, please email me directly at ed@gros.co.
+For security issues, please email me directly at andresv@gmlsoftware.com.
 For any other problems, use the issue tracker here.

 ### Contributing